mohan-s1/lammps_install/README.md

 `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 Press return/enter to proceed with the installation; press any other key to opt out.
-Be sure to add Homebrew to *PATH* by running the commands it tells you under the bolded text saying **Next Steps:** once Homebrew is done installing.
+Be sure to add Homebrew to *PATH* by running the commands it tells you under the bolded text saying "**Next Steps:**" once Homebrew is done installing.

 Once you have Homebrew, install Git using the following command: